uwumarogie/uwumarogie/README.md

-I solve problem through code.
+I solve problems with code.